Individual Eco Driving

 6 Reduce Weight

-Carrying unnecessary weight like full-size spare wheels and baggage like golf bags, tools etc around in your car is not a good idea if your aim is to cut your fuel bills.
-According to dedicated fuel-saving website every 50kg of extra weight will increase your petrol consumption by about 2%.
+Carrying unnecessary weight around in your vehicle is not a good idea if your aim is to cut your fuel bills.
+Every 50kg of extra weight will increase your petrol consumption by about 2%.

 7 Minimise Air Conditioning Usage